Skip advert

 3.5 out of 5

 While some plug-in hybrid SUVs, like the BMW X3 xDrive 30e and Jaguar F-Pace P400e, are designed to offer a sharp, car-like driving experience, the XC60 does things differently.
 It’s a comfortable SUV with supportive seats, light steering and soft suspension, designed to deliver you to your destination feeling rested and relaxed.
 The problem is, that actually makes the powerful T8 version seem somewhat unnecessary.
-The XC60 Recharge is best to drive in ‘Pure’ EV mode, where it glides along silently and comfortably.
+The XC60 Plug-in Hybrid is best to drive in ‘Pure’ EV mode, where it glides along silently and comfortably.

 Advertisement - Article continues below